alcohols page header image, students working in the lab

 Key Points

-The diagram below summaries the results of Fehling's and Tollens' tests on aldehydes.
+The diagram below summaries the results of the Fehling's and Tollens' tests on aldehydes.
 Ketones do not react with Fehling's or Tollens' solutions.

 Summary of test results for Tollens' and Fehling's solution when added to aldehydes and ketones